mkeeler/jansson/doc/apiref.rst

    .. versionadded:: 2.4

+``JSON_DONT_CHECK_CYCLICAL``
+   Do not check for cycles when dumping a JSON structure.
+This should only be used when you can ensure that there are no cycles and you need to dump JSON structures in multiple threads simultaneously

+   .. versionadded:: 2.7

 ``JSON_REAL_PRECISION(n)``
    Output all real numbers with at most *n* digits of precision.
 The valid range for *n* is between 0 and 31 (inclusive), and other